snowoflondon/PL_Visualizer/README.md

 # PL Visualizer

 ## Introduction
 `PL Visualizer` is a Shiny app aimed to visualize advanced team statistics from the Premier League.
-This app scrapes squad data from [Fbref](https://fbref.com/en/comps/9/Premier-League-Stats) and the R package `rvest`.
+This app scrapes squad and individual player data from [Fbref](https://fbref.com/en/comps/9/Premier-League-Stats) using the R package `rvest`.
 The Shiny app can be accessed here: https://brianjmpark.shinyapps.io/pl_visualizer/

 ## Explanation
-`PL Visualizer` currently supports 5 types of visualizations:
+`PL Visualizer` currently supports 2 main types of visualizations: Team stats and Player stats.
+For team stats, there are currently 5 types of visualizations:
 * Goals scored vs. expected goals
 * Non-penalty expected goals vs. goals conceded
 * Goals conceded vs. shots on target against